 Asia (6 countries): South Korea, Japan, Singapore, Brunei, United Arab Emirates, and Qatar

 Which ports of entry are involved in the policy?

 Beijing, Tianjin and Hebei area: Beijing Capital International Airport, Beijing West Railway Station, Binhai International Airport, Tianjin International Cruise Home Port, Hebei Shijiazhuang International Airport, Hebei Qinhuangdao Seaport

 Shanghai, Jiangsu and Zhejiang area: Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Shanghai Port International Cruise Terminal, Shanghai Wusongkou International Cruise Terminal, Shanghai Railway Station, Nanjing Lukou International Airport, Hangzhou Xiaoshan International Airport

-Guangdong Province (since 1 May 2019): Guangzhou Baiyun International Airport, Shenzhen Bao’an International Airport, Jieyang Chaoshan International Airport
+Guangdong Province: Guangzhou Baiyun International Airport, Shenzhen Bao’an International Airport, Jieyang Chaoshan International Airport